LouisLi185/InternetworkingProject_MessageApplicationSystem/README.md

 You can open multiple clients at the same time to test communication between different users.

+## Recommended Demo Flow

+The GUI client is the best way to demonstrate the final version.

+1. Start `src/server.py`.
+2. Open two GUI clients.
+3. Log in as two different users.
+4. Add friends as needed.
+5. Click `Refresh` to reload friend status and inbox state.
+6. Send a normal message.
+7. Send a broadcast message.
+8. Send `text_files/sample1.txt`.
+9. Send `text_files/sample3.txt` to demonstrate chunking and compression.
+10. Read the received inbox items and check the acknowledgement behavior.

-## Usage Notes
+## Client Behavior Notes

-### Terminal client
+### CLI client

-- Login and registration are handled from the terminal menu.
+- login, registration, logout, friend management, messaging, file sending, and inbox operations are all menu-driven
-- Multi-line message input ends when the user enters two blank lines in a row.
+- multiline message input ends when the user enters two blank lines in a row
+- file sending accepts only `.txt` files
-- File sending checks `text_files/` first, then the project root.
+- file lookup checks `text_files/` first, then the project root
-- Inbox items are selected by number.
+- inbox items are selected by number
-- The terminal client keeps the original simple `SEND_FILE` request path.
+- the CLI client still uses the simple `SEND_FILE` request path

 ### GUI client

-- The login screen supports `Login`, `Register`, and `Reconnect`.
+- the login view supports `Login`, `Register`, and `Reconnect`
-- Login-screen errors are shown in dark red.
-- After successful registration, the GUI shows a message box and asks the user to log in again.
+- the top bar shows current user, user status, and connection state
-- The top `Refresh` button reloads both the friend list and inbox.
+- the `Refresh` button reloads both friend list and inbox
-- The inbox opens items by double-click.
+- friend list selection can be copied into message or file receiver fields with `Use Selected Friends`
-- The file tab supports only `.txt` files.
+- the file tab accepts only `.txt` files
+- the GUI file path can be typed manually or selected with a file chooser
+- inbox items are opened by double-click
-- The file tab shows transfer information, percentage, and a progress bar.
+- file sending shows a transfer summary, percentage, and progress bar
-- The GUI file workflow uses chunked transfer with optional compression.
+- reconnect drops the old local session and returns to the login screen

+## Data Model and Rules

+### Friend relationships

+- friendship is one-way in the current implementation
+- if `A` adds `B`, `B` is not automatically added back to `A`

+### Inbox ordering

+- inbox entries are built from saved messages first and files second
+- acknowledgements are stored inside the message box

+### Read acknowledgements

+- reading a direct message creates an acknowledgement for the original sender
+- reading a file creates an acknowledgement for the original sender
+- broadcast items do not create acknowledgements
+- acknowledgement items do not create more acknowledgements

+### Broadcast behavior

+- broadcast does not send to every account in the system
+- it sends to all friends currently listed under the sender

 ## Actual Protocol Summary

-The running implementation uses a simple line-based request and response protocol.
+The running implementation uses a simple plain-text protocol over TCP.
+Each request or response is one line, and most fields are separated by `|`.

-Examples of the original command style:
+Message and file text are escaped before sending so the protocol can safely carry:

+- `|`
+- `\`
+- newlines

+### Core request examples

 ```text
 LOGIN|jimmy|1234